SanazGheibi/CommunityDetection/graphReordering-master/README.md

-From the usc paper.
-No contributions from me.
+Taken from https://github.com/kartiklakhotia/graphReordering.
+No contributions by me.

 Graph reordering work.
 pH -> optimizing for temporal locality